GPawi/LANDO/README.md

 When you install the programming languages, make a note of where you installed them.
 First, we recommend to use [miniconda](https://docs.conda.io/en/latest/miniconda.html) (400 MB required disk space) to manage all necessary Python packages and to make the installation process easier.
 Each version of miniconda comes with a version of Python.

 **Windows** users can download and install the current version of R from [CRAN](https://cran.r-project.org).
 [Here](https://www.gnu.org/software/octave/download) you can find the current version of Octave for your operating system.
-Please install Octave as administator for all users, otherwise it can cause complications.
+Please install Octave as administator for all users and rename the folder to "GNU_Octave" instead of "GNU Octave" in the installation process, otherwise it can cause complications.

 For **macOS** users we recommend installing R and Octave using `brew` in the `Terminal`: